THE K9 HERO PORTRAIT PROJECT a 501(c)3 Non Profit Organization

 Creating Fine Works of Art for the Families

-The K9 Hero portraits needs sponsors!
+The K9 Hero portraits need sponsors!
 Without donations to cover the costs of creating these life-like tribute paintings, handlers cannot receive them and are delayed in getting their partners home again.
-This is no different than an organization that donates ballistic vests, heat alarms or first-aid kits to officers to protect their partners.
-The organization has to purchase the vest/kit first, and then it is donated

 to the officers and department.